databrary/play/NIX-SETUP-README.md

   ```bash
   $main
   ```
+Point your browser to localhost:8000 and observe the current status of the application.

 Note: In order to clean your database & cabal test environment, it is best to execute the following commands in this order:
 ```bash